 Other characteristics of the Holga look in beautiful photographic prints featured in this exhibition is a dark fuzzy frame resembling Daguerreotypes - one of the first forms of photography.

 An experienced photographer like Stanmeyer understand the risk of accident or failure when using film and a camera with a viewfinder and no light meter.
 Indeed, such 'opportunity' to create chances.
 The following results provide a pleasant relief from the corresponding homogeneous assured by automatic digital camera.
 In the context of the Holga now we not only see but feel the grit.

 The composition of the photographs are unique and asymmetrical.
 In the "Melasti" we only see the arms and wavy blades of two dagger pointing to the sky.
 While in the "Cremation of Ubud" hand points only to the top of the bade carried away on the shoulders of the crowd restless.

 Photographer photography Robert Capa blessed and World Press Photo Award, has worked in more than 70 countries mostly focuses on conflicts, social injustice and cultural extinction.

 According to Bruce Carpenter, art writers and programmers Ganesha Gallery, the work of John Stanmeyer in the Island of the Spirit is an achievement of the art of photography in his day, after the first Bali immortalized in photography by Gregor Krauser.

-For five years John Stanmeyer with vibrant surround Bali, photographed in every corner of the island.
+For five years John Stanmeyer with vibrant surround Bali, photographed at every corner of the island.
 "I am grateful for the help of my assistant Wayan Tilik and Juniartha of the Jakarta Post," said Stanmeyer.
 Stanmeyer Juniartha much help in defining every Balinese Hindu rituals.
 So the book Bali Island of the Spirit is an authentic documentation of visual anthropology.

-Haska / Photo: Gus Wira / JB
+Haška / photo: Gus Wira / JB